 B2B and B2C are two acronyms that get thrown around regularly.
-B2B stands for business-to-business, referring to transactions that take place between one business and another.
-B2C stands for business-to-consumer and pertain to transactions that take place between a business and an individual as the end customer.
+B2B stands for business to business, referring to transactions that take place between one business and another.
+B2C stands for business to consumer and pertains to transactions that take place between a business and an individual as the end customer.

 B2B vs. B2C lifetime value differences

-Lifetime value, or customer lifetime value (CLV), represents the total revenue a customer generates over their relationship with a company.
+Lifetime value, or customer lifetime value (CLV), represents the total revenue a customer generates over the span of their relationship with a company.
 This metric helps you optimize your marketing, but the figures often differ dramatically between consumer and B2B brands.

 CLV in B2B relationships tends to be long term and strategic.
 B2B companies often offer complex products or services that require ongoing support and maintenance.
 As a result, B2B customers usually have a higher LTV because they make repeat purchases over time, often involving larger transaction values.

-In contrast, B2C transactions are typically more transactional and shorter in duration, resulting in lower LTV, as consumers may not return frequently for repeat purchases.
+In contrast, B2C transactions are typically more transactional and shorter in duration, so consumers may not return frequently for repeat purchases.
+However, investing in B2C customer loyalty programs may help retain customers and boost overall LTV.

 The path to purchase

-The "customer journey" or "path to purchase" — e.g., the series of decisions a company or customer takes before completing a transaction — looks different for B2B and B2C businesses.
+The customer journey or path to purchase — e.g., the series of decisions a company or customer takes before completing a transaction — varies between B2B and B2C businesses.
 Understanding what the customer needs before they can buy from your brand is fundamental to planning your sales, marketing, and customer service.

 [Read more: 10 Business-to-Business (B2B) Startup Ideas You Can Start Today]

-In the B2B market, businesses target other companies.
+B2B businesses target other companies.
 For example, Salesforce, Microsoft, and IBM sell software to other enterprises whose employees use their tools to perform their daily work.
 Every purchasing decision involves multiple stakeholders: finance, accounting, procurement, and other teams are often involved.

-Typically, the B2B process involves the following steps, with consensus-building occurring along the way:
+Typically, the B2B customer journey involves the following steps, with consensus-building occurring along the way:

-In the B2C market, the business only markets directly to the individual.
-This means the path to purchase can be relatively linear: The consumer considers a particular set of products or services, they shop around to evaluate their options and make a decision.
+B2C businesses market directly to individuals, which means the path to purchase can be relatively linear: The consumer considers a particular set of products or services, they shop around to evaluate their options, and they make a decision.

-Whereas B2B marketing and sales focus primarily on building trust, authority, and price leadership, B2C marketing is all about becoming memorable.
+The B2B sales cycle focuses primarily on building trust, authority, and price leadership, while B2C marketing is all about becoming memorable.

 The purchasing decision